Ann Arbor's city parks sit on the ancestral and traditional homelands of several indigenous Native peoples. Read a

 land acknowledgement from the city and learn more about the early history of the land

 The park's namesake, Ernst M. Wurster, was a prominent figure in Ann Arbor in the early 1900s.
 He was born on September 21, 1873 and lived in the city his entire life.

 After his time in public service roles, Wurster was employed by the state highway department as a highway inspector.
-He also operated an army supply store at 217 N. Fourth Avenue.
+He also ran an army supply store at 217 N. Fourth Avenue.
 The second floor of the building was used as a temporary county jail while the official building was under construction.
-Wurster was also active in the Ann Arbor Rotary Club after its establishment in 1917.
+Wurster was also active in the Ann Arbor Rotary Club.
 He passed on January 2, 1937 at the age of 63.
-View his obituary here.

-The acquisition of the land that now forms Wurster Park spanned several decades, as private lots were donated to or purchased by the city.
-The property began as a gravel pit at the end of Fourth Street and in 1948 the city identified it as a spot to be graded for a "coasting hill".
-In 1955, the property was officially named Wurster Park.
+The property began as a gravel pit at the end of Fourth Street.
+In 1948, the city identified it as a spot to be graded for a "coasting hill".
+In 1955, the property was named Wurster Park.
 In 1957, the city purchased six lots on the east side of the park from Henrietta Wurster (Ernst Wurster's sister) for $5,000.
-Throughout the next two decades, the city purchased or received donations of several lots that make up the Wurster Park property that we have today.
-View this map to see placement of lots.
+Over the next two decades, the city purchased or received donations of several lots that are now Wurster Park.
+View this